abhinavn-04/Chat-App/README.md

 npm install
 ```

-4. Create `.env` file in root and add your variables
+4. Create `.env` file in root folder and add your variables

 ```bash
 projectID="Your_chat_engine_project_id"